 As Chinese New Year comes to an end, making use of the occasion is an effective way to hype the ongoing festivities and get consumers into a more relaxed and lighthearted mood.
 It is especially interesting in Singapore, as Singaporeans have continuously mixed old and new traditions, and combined influences from other cultures, to celebrate the festival in a uniquely Singaporean way.

-myVillage even gives complimentary red packets to their shoppers; with designs featuring traditional Chinese decorative knots that when interwoven, represents good fortune.
+myVillage even gives complimentary red packets to their shoppers; with designs featuring traditional Chinese decorative knots that when interwoven, represent good fortune.
 Just like the symbolic knot, myVillage & the community are the two cords that come together to form stories and bring good luck.

-In addition, brands often jump in at this chance to give out customised red packets to show their appreciation to their loyal customers.
+In addition, brands often jump at this chance to give out customised red packets to show their appreciation to their loyal customers.
 It truly becomes a battle to see which design stands out the most while successfully capturing the hearts of consumers.
 We always enjoy partnering with leading global investment manager, Schroders Asset Management, to develop a new concept to wow their stakeholders each year.

 Despite the surge of cashless red packets, we did not want to lose the sense of the personal touch and joy of giving or receiving a physical red packet.
 With this in mind, we thought about how to retain this tradition while adding a digital spin to it.
 As such, recipients could find a digital QR code embedded onto the sleeve that brings them to a digital colouring game once scanned.
-Clinical psychologist Craig Sawchuk explains that using coloring books help relieve stress as it loosens muscles and stimulates the brain (Krug, 2016).
+Clinical psychologist Craig Sawchuk explains that using colouring books helps relieve stress as it loosens muscles and stimulates the brain (Krug, 2016).
 The colouring aspect ties in to the overall Peranakan concept as well, which features bright and contrasting colours to bring out the festive mood.